panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 What would happen if you try to access a non-existing property of an object whose index signature is `{ [key: string]: string }`?

-As expected, TypeScript would infer the type of the value as `string`, however checking the runtime value it would be `undefined`:
+As expected, TypeScript infers the type of the value to `string`.
+But if you check the runetime value &mdash; it's `undefined`:

 ```ts twoslash
 interface StringByString {